Introduction

 A goal.
 An assist.
 A great defensive play.
 A moment of leadership.

-Something they’ll remember.
+Something they will remember.

 The Shift in Mindset